The-Advent-Project/offseason-2022/contents/home.md

 ## Artists: let's make something together.

 We're now accepting pitches for the 2022 calendar.
 If you're an artist of any stripe (and your work can be viewed online), we encourage you to submit a brief idea for a piece of bite-sized, wintry art you could make.
+Anyone who submits a pitch gets to vote for the category of charity we will support with this year's calendar!

 <a class="submit button" href="{{siteBase}}/pitch"><span>★</span> Submit an idea</a>

-If selected, you'll turn your idea into reality this fall, and your piece will be viewed by the hundreds of donors who tune into The Advent Project every year.
-On top of that, you'll get to vote on the recipient of this year's donations.
+If selected, you'll turn your idea into reality this fall, and your work will be viewed by the hundreds of donors who tune into The Advent Project every December.
+On top of that, you'll get to vote to choose the specific charity that will receive all the calendar proceeds.

 </div>
 </div>